USNA Navs: Who we are ...

-The Navigators CRA is very highly focused on personal mentoring.
-Currently, more than 35 midshipmen are receiving encouragement, instruction, and accountability to help them be effective and faithful midshipmen and followers of Jesus Christ.
+The Navs ECA is highly focused on personal mentoring/discipleship.
+Currently, more than 35 midshipmen are receiving encouragement, instruction, and accountability to help them be followers of Jesus Christ, faithful midshipman, and future officers.
 There is also a growing sense of community and teamwork that is not something that can be easily replaced or recreated.
 Ours is a ministry of evangelism, discipleship, and leadership development that begins at USNA and continues beyond Commissioning.

 We have Navigator staff worldwide who are committed to continue the building process into the lives of men and women who leave the Academy so as to help them become leaders in their families, the military, and their communities.